 - Promoting the equal enjoyment of the highest attainable standard of health, which is a human right and a priority of the state.

 DPH accomplishes this through the implementation of its Strategic Plan which outlines the actions that DPH is taking to accomplish its Mission.

 We participate in a competitive benefits plan that includes healthcare coverage, a retirement plan, as well as paid time off!
-We encourage a healthy work/life balance.
-The Department of Public Health also offers free parking with shuttle service, educational support, and continuous access to training.
+We encourage a healthy work/life balance to all employees.

 - This posting may require completion of additional referral questions (RQs).
 You can access these RQs via an email that will be sent to you after the posting's closing date or by visiting your JobAps Personal Status Board (Certification Questionnaires section).
 Your responses to these RQs must be submitted by the question's expiration date.
 Please regularly check your email and JobAps Personal Status Board for notifications.
 Please check your SPAM and/or Junk folders on a daily basis in the event an email provider places auto-notification emails in a user's spam.

 - Note: At any point during the recruitment process, applicants may be required to submit additional documentation which support their qualification(s) for this position.
 These documents may include: a cover letter, resume, transcripts, diplomas, performance reviews, attendance records, supervisory references, licensure, etc., at the discretion of the hiring agency.

 - The immediate vacancy is listed above, however, applications to this recruitment may be used for future vacancies in this job class.

 - Interviews will be limited to candidates whose experience and training most closely meet the requirements of the position.